SciTools/iris/docs/iris/src/developers_guide/pulls.rst

  * ``make doctest``, ``make extest``  in ``./docs/iris``.

+* Does this update introduce/change any dependencies?
+If so:

-* Has the travis file been updated to reflect any dependency updates?
+  * Has the travis file been updated to reflect these changes?

    * ``./.travis.yml`` is used to manage the continuous integration testing.

+  * Has ``conda-requirements.txt`` been updated to reflect these changes?
+  * Has the ``INSTALL`` file been updated to reflect these changes?

 .. _PEP8: http://www.python.org/dev/peps/pep-0008/